microsoft/Windows-IoT-Samples/CustomDeviceAccessor/CPP/README.md

 * Select **Local Machine** to point to IoT device and hit F5 to deploy to your device.
 * Build the project, which should succeed because we made desktop APIs visible at compile time.
 * Set a breakpoint on the `throw` statement after the file handle validity check, as indicated in the source code above.
-* Debug the application on MinnowBoardMax.
+* Debug the application on UP Board.
 The breakpoint should get hit.
 Inspect the `lastError` variable in the debugger, which should equal 5 (Access Denied).
 We need to set a proper security descriptor on the device object so it can be accessed by UWP applications.

 ### [Generate an app package](https://docs.microsoft.com/windows/msix/package/packaging-uwp-apps#generate-an-app-package)